watsona4/scipy2016/SciPy2016TripReport.md

 (Matthew Rocklin and Jim Crist, Continuum Analytics)

 > Dask is a pure Python library for parallel and distributed
 > computing.
-Last year Dask parallelized NumPy and Pandas computations
+Last year Dask parallelized Numpy and Pandas computations
 > on multi-core workstations.
 This year we discuss using Dask to
 > design custom algorithms and execute those algorithms efficiently on
 > a cluster.
 This talk discusses Pythonic APIs for parallel algorithm